y114git/G3M/README.md

 - **Bugs & Issues:** DH will be updated many more times with new games and features.
 Please report all bugs and other issues [on this page](https://github.com/y114git/DELTAHUB/issues).

 - **Wiki:** For detailed info on "How to properly create mods," "How to verify a mod," etc., please visit the [Wiki](https://github.com/y114git/DELTAHUB/wiki).

----

-### ⚠️ WARNING

-In some cases and with certain system settings, the launch of DELTAHUB can be quite long.
-I advise you to go to `Settings > Customization` and **Disable splash after the first launch** to fix this.